lindsaygelle/slice/README.md

 ```

 ### IsEmpty
+Checks if the slice is empty.
 ```Go
 s := &slice.Slice[int]{}
 isEmpty := s.IsEmpty() // isEmpty will be true
 ```

 ### IsPopulated
+Checks if the slice is not empty.
 ```Go
 s := &slice.Slice[int]{10, 20, 30}
 isPopulated := s.IsPopulated() // isPopulated will be true
 ```

 ### Length
+Returns the number of elements in the slice.
 ```Go
 s := &slice.Slice[int]{10, 20, 30, 40, 50}
 length := s.Length() // length will be 5
 ```

 ### Make
+Empties the slice and sets it to a specified length.
 ```Go
 s := &slice.Slice[int]{10, 20, 30}
 s.Make(3) // s will be an empty Slice of length 3
 ```

 ### MakeEach
+Empties the slice, sets it to a specified length, and populates it with provided values.
 ```Go
 s := &slice.Slice[int]{}
 s.MakeEach(10, 20, 30) // s will be a Slice containing {10, 20, 30}
 ```

 ### MakeEachReverse
+Empties the slice, sets it to a specified length, and populates it with provided values in reverse order.
 ```Go
 s := &slice.Slice[int]{}
 s.MakeEachReverse(10, 20, 30) //  s will be a Slice containing {30, 20, 10}
 ```

 ### Map
+Executes a provided function for each element and sets the returned value to the current index.
 ```Go
 s := &slice.Slice[int]{10, 20, 30}
 s.Map(func(i int, value int) int {